mrtoothrot/wordpress-rc-flight-manager-plugin/readme.txt

 1. On your wordpress installation, create a directory `/wp-content/plugins/rc-fligh-manager`
 1. Upload all files from the GitHub repository to the `/wp-content/plugins/rc-fligh-manager` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Create a page and use the shortcodes [rc-flight-manager-schedule] (for the flight manager scheduling part) or [rc_flight_slot_reservation] (for the flightslot reservation part)
+1. Create a page and use the shortcodes [rc-flight-manager-schedule] (for the flight manager scheduling part) or [rc-flight-slot-reservation] (for the flightslot reservation part)

 ## Usage ##

+### Flight Manager Scheduling System ###

-Place the shortcode `[rc-flight-manager-schedule]` on any page on which you want to show the flight manager roster.
+Place the shortcode `[rc-flight-manager-schedule]` on any wordpress page on which you want to show the flight manager roster.

 Use the shortcode parameter "months=" to specify how many months starting from current month are displayed in the roster.

 Example:
     `[rc-flight-manager-schedule months=3]`

-Enter the required dates for which a flight manager needs to be assigned to the database table `$wpdb->prefix_rcfm_schedule`.

-Currently this needs to be done using SQL or you favourite DB administration tool.
-A wordpress settings page for the plugin is not yet available.
+### Flight Slot Booking System ###

+Place the shortcode `[rc-flight-slot-reservation]` on any wordpress page on which you want to show the booking system.

+Example:
+    `[rc-flight-slot-reservation]`

 ## Frequently Asked Questions ##